SocketCluster/socketcluster/socketcluster-protocol.md

   event: '#subscribe',

   data: {
-    // Arbitrary name of the channel to subscribe to
+    // Arbitrary name of a Pub/Sub channel to subscribe to
     channel: 'channelName'
   },